 - 1. Install 1636 InterPC C2C-Link Adapter into a free slot and secure the bracket. - 2.
 Connect the adapter to a power source.

-Refer to the "Adapter Powering" topic in the 1636 section of the hardware manual. - 3.
-Using one 3303 C2C-Link Ribbon Cable, bind together the C2C-Link connectors of all the participating cards together with the C2C-Link of the adapter card. - 4.
+See also: "Adapter Powering" topic in the 1636 section of the hardware manual.

+- 3. Using one 3303 C2C-Link Ribbon Cable, bind together the C2C-Link connectors of all the participating cards together with the C2C-Link of the adapter card. - 4.
 Using LAN Cables, interconnect the adapters.

-Refer to the "InterPC Interconnect" topic in the 1636 section of the hardware manual.
+See also: "InterPC Interconnect" topic in the 1636 section of the hardware manual.